-theory and the psychodynamic stages of change are fundamental to her treatment philosophy.
-Additionally, Terence Gorski’s Developmental Model of Recovery and Relapse Prevention Planning inform many of Kendall’s clinical interventions.
+theory, and the psychodynamic stages of change are foundational to her treatment philosophy.
+Additionally, Terence Gorski’s Developmental Model of Recovery and Relapse Model inform many of Kendall’s clinical interventions.

 About Kendall Heiman

 Kendall graduated from the University of Kansas Advanced Standing Master of Social Work Program in 2004.
 She also earned her bachelor's degree in social work from the University of Kansas in 2003.
 She is licensed by the Behavioral Sciences Regulatory Board in the State of Kansas as a Clinical Addictions Counselor (LCAC) and as a Specialist Clinical Social Worker (LSCSW).